Waqf Housing Association

 - Securing the equivalent of 100 job opportunities (during the project’s establishment period), and the equivalent of 10 job opportunities after the completion of the project.

-- Increasing the size of the endowment steadily through the rent (rent) paid by the residents (the institution pays for orphans, widows and needy people through zakat in favour of the endowment).
+- Increasing the size of the endowment steadily through the rent (rent) paid by the residents (the institution pays for orphans, widows and needy people through zakat in favor of the endowment).

 Long term objectives: